War in Afghanistan (2001–2021): 2001: Invasion and early operations

 Though the US officially invaded on 7 October 2001 by launching Operation Enduring Freedom, covert operations had begun several weeks earlier.
-Fifteen days after the 9/11 attack, the US covertly inserted members of the CIA's Special Activities Division into Afghanistan, forming the Northern Afghanistan Liaison Team.
+Fifteen days after 9/11, the US covertly inserted members of the CIA's Special Activities Division into Afghanistan, forming the Northern Afghanistan Liaison Team.
 They linked up with the Northern Alliance in the Panjshir Valley north of Kabul.
-In October, 12-man Special Forces teams began arriving in Afghanistan to work with the CIA and Northern Alliance.
+In October, twelve-man Special Forces teams began arriving in Afghanistan to work with the CIA and Northern Alliance.
 Within a few weeks the Northern Alliance, with assistance from the US ground and air forces, captured several key cities from the Taliban.
 The Taliban retreated throughout the country, holding steady only in Kunduz Province, outmatched by US air support.
 By November, the Taliban had lost control of most of the country.

 The US did not invade alone: it began with assistance from the UK, and eventually over a dozen more countries.
 The US and its allies drove the Taliban from power and built military bases near major cities across the country.
 Most al-Qaeda and Taliban were not captured, escaping to neighboring Pakistan or retreating to rural or remote mountainous regions.
-On 20 December 2001, the United Nations authorized an International Security Assistance Force (ISAF), with a mandate to help the Afghans maintain security in Kabul and surrounding areas.
+On 20 December 2001, the UN authorized an International Security Assistance Force (ISAF), with a mandate to help the Afghans maintain security in Kabul and surrounding areas.
 Its mandate did not extend beyond the Kabul area for the first few years.
 18 countries contributed to the force in February 2002.